kinjames/jkmshippingandlogistics/README.md

 Thank you for choosing JKM Shipping and Logistics.
 We look forward to serving you and ensuring a seamless shipping experience.

-*Note: This is a generic template, and you may need to customize the content based on the specific details and features of your shipping and logistics company.*